395H Seminars

 Space Odyssey: Surveying the Past, Present, and Future of Outer Space

-Professor Elsbeth Magilton
+Prof. Elsbeth Magilton

 TR 12:30-1:45 | Knoll

-ACE TBD
+ACE 8

 Human exploration, and the monetization of outer space uses and resources, is a rapidly developing area.
 From SpaceX to Rocket Labs, Russia to China, and NASA to JAXA, the use and defense of space is a dynamic and complicated field of study.
 This course will explore three core phases of human space use: the history of space activities in the United States and abroad, the more recent growth of commercial space activities and the ethics of how we regulate them, and the future challenges on the horizon.
 Through this journey students will consider the ethics of modern space operations and how humans interact with, alter, and experience the space environment – in Earth orbit and beyond.